 605.03.03 Casting.
-Cast all members in the horizontal position.
 Accurately place all steel, when required, as shown or directed.
 Dimensions shown from the face of concrete to steel are clear distances.
 Spacings are from center to center of steel.
 Place and securely tie all steel reinforcement before placing concrete, unless the Engineer requires or allows otherwise.

 For concrete batching equipment and procedures, conform to Section 601.
-Do not begin concreting operations when the wind chill factor at the site is consistently 0 $^{\circ}$ F or less.
+Do not begin concreting operations when the wind chill factor at the site is consistently $0~^{\circ}F$ or less.

 Place concrete continuously in each section, vibrating internally or externally or both to consolidate the concrete.
+Do not vibrate Self-Consolidating Concrete (SCC).
 Overfill the forms, screed off the surplus concrete, and finish the top surfaces to a uniform, even texture comparable to the finish produced by the forms.